Setting up OAuth 2.0

 When connecting to REST-based systems, CloudConnect Designer now supports authentication using OAuth 2.0.
 Simply drag and drop REST Connector to your graph and set up the authentication method.
 OAuth 2.0 configuration should be familiar if you have previously authenticated with OAuth 1.0a.
-For more information on OAuth 1.0a see this article.
+For more information on OAuth 1.0a, see Using OAuth 1.0a with REST Connector.

 Required Configuration Information